 Divided into two categories, here are the top ten chicken breeds that you can raise to ensure you have a good source of meat:

-They make excellent chickens for meat because they tend to grow faster than those raised to lay eggs or chickens that can do both or the so-called dual-purpose chickens.
+The best source of chicken meat is usually called Broilers.
+They are bred specifically for their meat.
+This means, they make excellent chickens for meat.
+This is because they tend to grow faster than those raised to lay eggs or dual purpose chickens which can be raised for meat and eggs.

+In about five weeks, a broiler chicken can weigh between 4 – 5 pounds.
 At 10 weeks old, they can be well on their way to 10 pounds, which is a suitable size for an average family.

+It can be easy to raise broilers and have a more self-sustaining lifestyle.
 That said, those who are looking for the best-tasting chicken meat, here are the five breeds to consider:

+The Cornish Cross chicken also has hybrid versions.
 All of them work well when it comes to raising them in your backyard for personal meat purposes.

 These chickens can weigh about 12 pounds in just six to eight weeks, and since they grow quickly, they don’t lead active lifestyles and are considered the best chicken breed for meat.